Risk

 5. Your team’s work-life balance

-There are a lot of pros to having a remote workforce, but there will always be risk.
+There are a lot of pros to having a remote workforce, but there will always be risks.
 If you’re considering going remote, it’s time to perform a risk analysis for both scenarios — an in-house workforce and a remote team — so you can really understand the risks involved and make your plans accordingly.

 Are you ready to improve your organization’s risk management?